MovingBlocks/gestalt/gestalt-module/README.md

 gestalt-module
 ==============

-This project provides support for modules - java libraries that can be activated at runtime and run in a sandboxed environment.
+This project provides a plugin framework allowing modules - directories or zips of files, or java libraries - that can be loaded at runtime and run in a sandboxed environment.